netbirdio/netbird/README.md

 **NetBird combines a configuration-free peer-to-peer private network and a centralized access control system in a single platform, making it easy to create secure private networks for your organization or home.**

-NetBird creates an overlay network that automatically connects your machines over an encrypted tunnel, leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.
+**Connect.** NetBird creates an overlay network that automatically connects your machines over an encrypted tunnel, leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.

-NetBird agent isolates every machine and device by applying granular access policies, while allowing you to manage them intuitively from a single place.
+**Secure.** NetBird agent isolates every machine and device by applying granular access policies, while allowing you to manage them intuitively from a single place.

 **Key features:**